 - Your luggage and camping equipment will be transported during the trip.
 Please make sure to pack light and use ‘soft’ baggage.
 You will only have to walk with your backpack.

 *Concession fees are paid to the Topnaars.
 The Topnaar community, proud custodians of the Namib Desert, received concession rights from the Ministry of Environment and Tourism.
 The concession rights allows the Topnaar community to control, protect and conserve the desert, the !Nara plants, Topnaar graves, historical homesteads as well as the fauna and flora of this area.
 In Live the Journey, the Topnaars found a worthy partner, a company that honours and understands the heart of the Namib Desert and all it holds.

-- Pre and post travel arrangements (travel by road, flights, accommodation).
+- All pre- and post- travel arrangements (travel by road, flights, accommodation).

 - Camping gear and bedding (can be hired at extra cost).

 - Visa fee, if applicable.